 Installing with the GUI custom setup

-Custom setup lets you exclude some Informix products and features from the installation to reduce disk space and offers you other ways to configure installation variables for the requirements of your system.
+You can use a custom setup to exclude some Informix products and features from the installation to reduce disk space.
+A custom setup also provides you with other ways to configure installation variables for the requirements of your system.